peri-source/peri/docs/walkthrough.rst

 algorithm (trackpy) to do a reasonable job finding most of the spheres in the image; the position guess for this is saved as ``'particle-positions.npy'`` [1]_.
-You can check the quality of this initial guess with the ``OrthoPrefeature``, which overlays the image with the extracted particle
+You can check the quality of this initial guess with the :class:`~peri.viz.interaction.OrthoPrefeature`, which overlays the image with the extracted particle positions:
-positions:

 .. code-block:: python